Adhvaith-KS/Adhvaith-KS/README.md

-- 👋 Hi, I’m @Adhvaith-KS, a third-year student at BITS Pilani, Pilani campus.
+- 👋 Hi, I’m @Adhvaith-KS, a pre=final year student at BITS Pilani, Pilani campus.
-- 👀 I’m interested in competitive coding and AI/ML.
+- 👀 I’m interested in Product and AI/ML.
-- 🌱 I’m currently learning app development.
+- 🌱 I’m currently learning ML.
 - 💞️ I’m looking to collaborate on anything that will help me learn new things that are fascinating.

 <!---